WICG/webmonetization/docs/monetization-event-asset-scale.md

 ## Value

-An integer that represents the scale on the amount of money received according to the last payment received.
+An integer that represents the scale on the amount of money received in the last payment.

 ## Examples